dylanaraps/dotfiles/scripts/fetch/Readme.md

 # fetch.sh

+This is the home of my fetch script!
+This script gathers info about your system
+<br\> and prints it to the terminal.

-This is the home of my fetch script, I've spent the past few days rewriting this
+I've spent the past few days rewriting this and it now supports other distros
-<br/> and it now supports other distros as well as a ton of new features.
+<br\> as well as a ton of new features and bug fixes.

 If you're having any issues or have any ideas, please open an issue!
 I can't test on many
 <br/> other distros and I want this to work for as many people as possible.